KingIdee/guest-writer/articles/2018-09-06-managing-the-state-of-react-apps-with-mobx.markdown

 }
 ```

-Here, you declared classes with properties

-Next, you will finialise your `App.js` file.
+Next, you will modify your `App.js` file.
 Open your `App.js` file and add this to what you had already:

 ```javascript
 import React, {Component} from 'react';